 HMRC has confirmed that businesses following MTD for VAT rules do not need to keep any more records than they did previously, nor provide any more information to HMRC.

 In its 2020 evaluation of MTD for VAT, HMRC noted that some businesses had already reported benefits including saving time, a reduction in input errors and productivity gains.

-MTD for ITSA will come into effect in April 2024.
+MTD for Income Tax will come into effect in April 2026.
 After this date, affected taxpayers and businesses will have to:

 - send quarterly updates on their business income and expenses to HMRC using accounting software

 - complete an end of period statement for each source of business income

 - finalise their end-of-year tax position in a final declaration

 Despite the introduction of quarterly updates, affected businesses won’t have to provide any information that wouldn’t currently be included in a Self Assessment tax return.
 What’s more, using accounting software can actually help simplify your record keeping by allowing you to digitally store records of your business income, expenditure, expenses and other information in the software.

 Myth 7.
 Digital record-keeping is going to be a huge hassle